kkestell/djinn/README.md

 ## Music Library Organization

-Djinn assumes that your your music library follows a simple Artist/Album/Track structure.
+Djinn assumes that your music library follows a simple Artist/Album/Track structure.

 You must set the `ArtistFormat`, `AlbumFormat`, and `TrackFormat` strings in your configuration file to correspond with the way you organize your music.